-History created: Rajya Sabha passes Citizenship (Amendment) Bill 125-105
+Its done: Rajya Sabha clears Citizenship (Amendment) Bill 125-99

 New Delhi, Dec 11: History has been made and the Citizenship (Amendment) Bill has been passed by the Rajya Sabha as well.
-In a 125 vs 105 vote the Rajya Sabha passed the Bill, which now has paved the way for persecuted Hindus, Buddhists, Parsis, Christians and Sikhs to get Indian citizenship.
+In a 125 vs 99 vote the Rajya Sabha passed the Bill, which now has paved the way for persecuted Hindus, Buddhists, Parsis, Christians and Sikhs to get Indian citizenship.
+The Lok Sabha had cleared the Bill 334-106.

 After a debate that lasted for over 7 hours, the Rajya Sabha passed the Bill.
 During the debate, Union Home Minister made it clear that the Bill that was not aimed at denying Muslims of their citizenship.